SeherSaylik/open-auction/README.md

 `npm run start`

 **Steps need to do**
-1. Firstly compile the contract (hardhat compile) and get artifacts directory.
-We will need ABI(Application Binary Interface) file inside of it.
+1. Firstly compile the contract with `hardhat compile` and get the artifacts directory.
+We will have an ABI(Application Binary Interface) file inside of it.
 2. In components to access the contract we need to use ABI as a parameter of calling contract function.

 **If you want to deploy the contract from here:**